 I recommend visiting Aruba for the warmth of the all year round sunshine and the safe and friendly atmosphere.
 You’ll enjoy the island’s Caribbean colour, vibrant painted buildings, the creativity and street art of San Nicholas.
 Taste your way through the cosmopolitan food scene with fabulous local seafood and international flavours with a mix of cultural influences.
 As our yoga teacher Maria told us, “Whatever kind of holiday you want, whatever kind of life you want to live, you can find it on Aruba”.

-Visitor Information for Aruba
+Visitor Information about Aruba

 Thanks to Aruba Tourism for hosting my week’s stay in Aruba to discover the island.